 There’s no easier, more delicious way to eat your veggies than roasting, so why not prepare them ahead of time for the week?
-Check out their versatility with these weekday dinner ideas.
+Check out the versatility of roasted veggies with these weekday dinner ideas.

 Meal prep can bring a little stability and sanity to your week, but it can also be super intimidating!
 It’s easy to think of Instagram-worthy photos of identical, perfectly-portioned meals lined up for the week ahead, but it doesn’t have to be that intense or exact.

-Simply prepare a few staple foods to save time and keep the door open for variety, like with these roasted vegetables.
+Simply prepare a few staple foods to save time and keep the door open for variety, like with these roasted veggies.

 One of the reasons roasted vegetables are amazing for meal prep is because they’re so versatile.
 You can use whatever vegetables you have on hand, or whatever you favor.
 Some favorites include: